EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.mode_vec

 mode_vec function                                              AstroStat Description: Calculate the mode of a vector using histogram.
-The histogram step size chosen to contain some mean number
+The histogram step size chosen to contain some mean number of points per bin.